A Rising Undercurrent of Fear

 The FBI’s numbers tell a different story.
 In raw counts, White offenders commit more drug sales, more drug possession, more domestic violence, more property crimes, and more sexual assaults than any other group.
 Even for rape and pedophilia, Whites lead in total arrests.

-Robbery is one of the few major crime categories where Black offenders outnumber Whites, and yet Blacks are the ones overrepresented in statistics.
+Robbery is one of the few major crime categories where Black offenders outnumber Whites, yet Blacks are the ones overrepresented in statistics.

 The Family Values Myth

-In 2022, Census data shows over 1 million divorces in the U.S., with the majority involving White couples—far more than any other group.
+Right-wing media pretends to be the protector of marriage, women, and family, when in reality, White Americans lead in the number of divorces.
+In 2022, Census data shows over 1 million divorces in the U.S., with the majority involving White couples, far more than any other group.
 Divorce is not a crime, but this idea that evangelical Christians are more wholesome and family-oriented than Blacks is a straight fallacy.
-The fact remains that more White couples divorce than any other group.
+The fact remains: more White couples divorce than any other group.

 Percentages vs. Raw Numbers

-People like Charlie Kirk, Matt Walsh, and others will argue statistics in percentages.
+People like Charlie Kirk, Matt Walsh, and others will argue statistics and percentages.
 Whenever a larger population outnumbers a smaller one and you want to reject the truth, you frame your argument that way.

 Statistically, they will say Black people are more violent or commit more crimes because they do not want to face the raw numbers.